mamoussa405/ft_containers_tests/README.md

 implemented, but every old feature is present.

 ### Test environment :
-The tests we built and run directly on macOS Mojave(10.14) and also on Ubuntu gcc5/6/7.
+The tests we built and run directly on macOS Mojave(10.14), Big sur(11.6) and also on Ubuntu gcc5/6/7.

 ### Test Content :